- Catalog No. —

 10th Anniversary of Women in the Armed Forces

 This photograph, likely taken in May 1952 during the third annual Armed Forces Day parade in Portland, depicts a Buick convertible decorated to commemorate the 10th anniversary of women's service in the armed forces.
-Flags on the corners of the parade float represented components of the Navy, Marines, Army, and Air Force in which servicewomen worked.
+Flags on the corners of the parade float represented components of the Navy, Marines, Army, and Air Force.
 Prior to World War II, nurses were the only women to serve in the military in great numbers, although they did so without many of the privileges afforded to servicemen.
 The emergency of the Second World War prompted service branches of the U.S. military to enlist women in noncombatant positions.

 The Women's Army Auxiliary Corps (WAAC) was established by Congress in May 1942.
 By November, enrolled female officers and enlisted women were paid the same as male army members of the same rank, although as auxiliaries they did not have official military status and did not receive many of the same benefits as their male counterparts.
 This changed in July 1943, when the Women's Army Corps (WAC) replaced the auxiliary program and adopted benefits that were similar to those of servicemen.
 In July 1942, a law enabled the Naval Reserve, Marine Corps Reserve, and Coast Guard Reserve to enroll servicewomen in separate sections.
 Shortly thereafter the Women Marines and the Navy's Women Accepted for Volunteer Service (WAVES) were established.